RSOS-ops/ravelasers-base/Documentation/CLI-Commands.md

 ## Scene Helpers

 ### `helpers-on`
-Turn on light helpers for debugging
+Turn on light helpers for debugging (persistent across reloads)
 ```
 > helpers-on
 ```

 ### `helpers-off`
-Turn off light helpers
+Turn off light helpers (persistent across reloads)
 ```
 > helpers-off
 ```

+**Helper Persistence:**
+- Helper visibility state is automatically saved to scene-default
+- Your helper preference (on/off) persists across page reloads
+- Use `status` command to see current helper state
+- Use `clear-all` to reset helper state along with other scene data

 ---